noobmaster-arch/News-App/README.md

 # News App

-## A news app in android studio, which pulls news from a given news api, and presents the dynamic data, in a list layout.
+## A news app in android studio, which pulls news from a api, and presents the dynamic data, in a list layout.